Provider Information on COVID-19 Coverage

 - We will accept expired documents if they have been inactive or expired for less than six-months and the provider is unable to obtain a current document from the issuer due to the COVID-19 emergency.
 Licenses, accreditations or certifications that have been revoked for cause will not be accepted.

 Credentialing criteria and verification sources may change.
 Please check back often for updates

 What is the risk of COVID-19?

-According to recent reports from the CDC, the immediate health risk from COVID-19 is low.
-We are ready to help you serve our members and the community in understanding, preventing and potentially treating people who have been affected by the COVID-19.
+According to recent reports from the CDC, the infection rate from COVID-19 is a rapidly evolving situation.
+The risk assessment may change daily.
+The latest updates are available on the CDC’s Coronavirus Disease 2019 (COVID-19) website.
+We are ready to help you serve our members and the community in understanding, preventing and potentially treating people who have been affected by COVID-19.